cvxpy/cvxpy/doc/source/tutorial/dqcp/index.rst

 The scalar product ``*`` is quasiconvex when one of its arguments is nonnegative and the other is nonpositive, and it is quasiconcave when its arguments are both nonnegative or both nonpositive.
-Hence, by the composition rule, the product of two nonnegative quasiconcave functions is quasiconcave, and the product of a nonnegative concave function and a nonpositive convex function is quasiconvex.
+Hence, by the composition rule, the product of two nonnegative concave functions is quasiconcave, and the product of a nonnegative concave function and a nonpositive convex function is quasiconvex.